Trends in Motion Prediction Toward Deployable and Generalizable Autonomy: A Revisit and Perspectives: Abstract

-In response to the pressing need for problem settings that more accurately reflect real-world challenges and better guide future research, this paper focuses on revisiting the generalization and applicability of motion prediction models, with an emphasis on robotics, autonomous driving, and human motion applications.
-We first provide a comprehensive taxonomy of motion prediction methods as supporting background knowledge, capturing the representation and modelling methods used, as well as application domains and common evaluation strategies.
-We then explore a broad range of existing works and methodologies regarding the two foundamental problems: 1) how to push motion prediction models to be \textit{deployable} to realistic deployment standards, where motion prediction does not act in a vacuum, but functions as one module of closed-loop autonomy stacks - it takes input from the localization and perception, and informs downstream planning and control.
-This is one understudied problem, where existing benchmarks evaluate the motion prediction task in isolation and in open-loop settings.
+To address the pressing need for problem settings that better reflect real-world challenges and guide future research, this paper focuses on revisiting the generalization and applicability of motion prediction models, with an emphasis on robotics, autonomous driving, and human motion applications.
+We first provide a comprehensive taxonomy of motion prediction methods, covering representations, modelling methods, application domains, and evaluation protocols.
+We then revisit two fundamental problems: 1) how to push motion prediction models to be \textit{deployable} to realistic deployment standards, where motion prediction does not act in a vacuum, but functions as one module of closed-loop autonomy stacks - it takes input from the localization and perception, and informs downstream planning and control.
 2) how to \textit{generalize} motion prediction models from limited seen scenarios/datasets to the open-world settings.
-This is a critical problem for scalable motion prediction models, but still an under-studied problem where most methods in the literature focus on domain-specific data and will have significant performance drops in the open-world setting.
 We conclude by highlighting crucial challenges and open problems for future research.
 By doing so, we aim to recalibrate the community’s efforts, fostering progress that is not only measurable but also meaningful for real-world applications.
+The project webpage corresponding to this paper can be found here \href{\projectpage/}{\projectpage/}.